Emydex-Technology/FarmAutomation/ReadMe.md

 # Important
 When submitting your solution for review, please provide a summary of how you have met the requirements of this project, any assumptions you have made and reason for you to take any particular approach for this solution.
 Tell us why your solution is the best compared to the rest of the candidates.

+## There is never a perfect solution and each developer solves the problem in their unique way based on their experiences and knowledge.
+So the least we expect from you is to do your best.